MESSAGE US

 Marketing and distribution costs

-Marketing and distribution costs decreased marginally from S$237,000 in 1H FY23 to S$188,000 in 1H FY24, due to lower expenses incurred on marketing activities.
+Marketing and distribution costs increased marginally from S$0.4 million in FY23 to S$0.5 million in FY24, due to higher expenses incurred on marketing activities.

 Administrative expenses

-Administrative expenses decreased by 0.5% to S$12.0 million in 1H FY24 from S$12.1 million in 1H FY23.
-The decrease in 1H FY24 was mainly due to decrease in the allowance of expected credit loss for receivables in China by S$0.7 million.
-This was offset by the increase in staff cost by S$0.2 million and utilities expenses by S$0.2 million.
+Administrative expenses increased by 4.7% from S$23.0 million in FY23 to S$24.1 million in FY24.
+The increase in FY24 was mainly due to the increase in staff costs by S$0.7 million and the allowance of expected credit loss for receivables in China increased by S$0.6 million.

 Other expenses

-Other expenses incurred in 1H FY24 was mainly due to net foreign exchange loss.
+Other expenses of S$204,000 in FY24 were mainly due to net foreign exchange losses.

 Share of results of associates